Social selection: Hermaphrodism

 Hermaphroditic animals and dioecious plants represent a large portion of sexually reproductive species.
 Under social selection theory, species where individuals produce two different gametes predate strictly gonochoristic and monoecious species.
 Separate sexes can, therefore, be described as derivations of primal hermaphrodites.

 Males arising in primarily hermaphroditic species gain an advantage in certain environments as fertilizers because they lack the energy cost of producing eggs.
 The development of monoecious and gonochoristic species represents a transition from broadcast fertilization to localized and internal fertilization.

 Simultaneous hermaphrodism exists in species with pre-Cambrian roots, and several families of organisms have shifted between hermaprodism and gonochoism over their evolutionary history.
 There are sequentially hermaphroditic species, such as the goby, which show bidirectional sex changing.
 The dwarf males of anglerfish in the family Ceratiidae function as "mobile testes" for the females of their species.

 Behavioral principles

 Reproductive transactions

 Animals help another in order to access reproductive opportunities.
 Any inequality in this opportunity is due to predation or resource availability.
-Therefore, there is value in boosting the reproductive fitness of an animals parents or siblings, both of which share genetic information.
+Therefore, there is value in boosting the reproductive fitness of an animal's parents or siblings, both of which share genetic information.
 Even without this genetic relationship, reproductive transactions can be valuable.
 Sexual conflict arises from a failure for pairs to negotiate value of reproductive transactions effectively.

 Mating can therefore serve purposes beyond reproduction, if the maintenance of social structures does not decrease effective fitness.
 Homosexual mating behavior is observed in species where this is the case.
 Several asexual species of whiptail lizards have been observed to engage in mating and pair-bonding despite the lack of gametic fusion.